Main

 • REDUCED INEQUALITIES

-Corporate Staff Corporate Staff Diversity management Our aim is for each of our employees, regardless of employment location, gender, or any other individual characteristics, to recognize and fully leverage each other's diverse backgrounds and abilities to bring new value to our business.
+Corporate Staff Corporate Staff Diversity & Inclusion Our aim is for each of our employees, regardless of employment location, gender, or any other individual characteristics, to recognize and fully leverage each other's diverse backgrounds and abilities to bring new value to our business.
 Realize diversity and inclusion.

 • Continue to Challenge and Innovate through our diverse workforce

-• Women Leadership Initiative: We strengthened the development of female leaders, including support activities by female outside directors (with 48 employees taking part in total).
+Women Leadership Initiative: We strengthened the development of female leaders, including support activities by female external directors (with 62 employees taking part in total).

 • Mitsui Leadership in Action: We introduced standards of conduct based on Mitsui's Values at the Head Office and overseas subsidiaries.
 The program is being utilized as part of hiring, training, evaluation, and appointment decisions.